-Organization Recommendation/Clinical guidance Centers for Disease Control and Prevention 6 Recommends at least annual screening in sexually active MSM using syphilis serology and confirmatory testing for those with reactive screening tests.
-HIV infected individuals should be screened at least annually; more frequent screening may be appropriate based on individual risk behaviors and local epidemiology.
+Organization Recommendation/Clinical Guidance Centers for Disease Control and Prevention 6 Recommends at least annual screening in sexually active MSM using syphilis serology and confirmatory testing for those with reactive screening tests; screening in correctional facilities on the basis of local area and institutional prevalence of early infectious syphilis.
+HIV-infected individuals should be screened at least annually; more frequent screening may be appropriate based on individual risk behaviors and local epidemiology.
 American Academy of Family Physicians 51 Strongly recommends that clinicians screen individuals at increased risk for syphilis infection.
-Refers to the USPSTF syphilis screening guidelines to define those at risk, which include MSM and individuals engaging in high-risk sexual behavior like commercial sex workers or individuals who exchange sex for drugs, as well as adults in correctional facilities.
+Refers to the USPSTF syphilis screening recommendations to define those at risk, which include MSM and individuals engaging in high-risk sexual behavior like commercial sex workers or individuals who exchange sex for drugs, as well as adults in correctional facilities.
 Recommends against routine screening of asymptomatic individuals who are not at increased risk for syphilis infection.
-The American Congress of Obstetricians and Gynecologists 52 Screening recommendations should be based on local area and syphilis prevalence within correctional facilities since individuals entering correctional facilities have high STIs rates.
-Since syphilis transmission (likely through oral sex) between female sex partners can occur, providers should consider screening all females for syphilis, regardless of reported same sex behavior.
-United States Department of Health and Human Services HIV/AIDS Program 53 Sexually active persons with HIV who are at risk of acquiring syphilis should be screened at least annually.
+American Congress of Obstetricians and Gynecologists 52 Screening recommendations should be based on local area and syphilis prevalence within correctional facilities since individuals entering correctional facilities have high STI rates.
+Since syphilis transmission (likely through oral sex) between female sex partners can occur, providers should consider screening all females for syphilis, regardless of reported same-sex behavior.
+U.S. Department of Health and Human Services HIV/AIDS Program 53 Sexually active persons with HIV who are at risk of acquiring syphilis should be screened at least annually.
 MSM with multiple partners should be tested every 3 to 6 months.
+Infectious Diseases Society of America, HIV Medicine Association 74 All patients with HIV should be screened for syphilis upon initiation of care and periodically thereafter, depending on risk.